Mainau Declaration: Mainau Declaration 2015 on Climate Change

 The Mainau Declaration 2015 on Climate Change was presented on Mainau Island, Germany, on the occasion of the last day of the 65th Lindau Nobel Laureate Meeting on Friday 3 July 2015.
 It is an urgent warning of the consequences of climate change and was initially signed by 36 Nobel laureates.
 In the months thereafter, 35 additional laureates joined the group of supporters of the declaration.
 As of February 2016, a total of 76 Nobel laureates endorse the Mainau Declaration 2015.

 The text of the declaration states that although more data needs to be analysed and further research has to be done, the climate report by the IPCC still represents the most reliable scientific assessment on anthropogenic climate change, and that it should therefore be used as a foundation upon which policymakers should discuss actions to oppose the global threat of climate change.

 Full text

 Signatories and supporters

 The following Nobel laureates have thus far signed the Mainau Declaration 2015 or expressed their full support after its presentation.
 36 Nobel laureates (left column) signed the declaration on 3 July 2015 on the final day of the 65th Lindau Nobel Laureate Meeting; 40 agreed later on for their names to be listed as signatories.

+Mainau Declaration 2024

+The third Mainau declaration, titled Mainau Declaration 2024 on Nuclear Weapons was announced and signed on July 5, 2024 at the 73rd Lindau Nobel Laureate meeting on Mainau Island.
+The document was read in full by physics laureate David Gross and then signed in front of the audience of young scientists by all 22 present Nobel laureates in physics and chemistry.
+The full document has signatures from 30 laureates in physics and chemistry.

+Similarly to the Mainau Declaration 2015, the following Nobel laureates (left column) have signed the Mainau Declaration 2024 on the day of its announcement, while other laureates have later agreed to add their names to the list of signatories (right column):

+Additionally, over 600 Lindau Alumni added their names in support of the Mainau Declaration 2024.